saiharitha1310/sai/README.md

 - **Milestones**: Group issues into specific goals or phases of the project.
 - **Other Features**: Utilize project boards, assignees, and due dates to manage issues effectively.

+---

+By understanding these tools and practices, you'll be well-equipped to contribute effectively to software development projects.
+For further learning, explore documentation and tutorials available on the respective platforms.

+**Submission Deadline:** Please submit your completed document by tomorrow.
+Include relevant images or diagrams where appropriate to enhance your explanations.

+If you have any questions, please reach out for guidance.
+Happy learning!